After ruling, Virginia legislature's majority to be chosen by lot

 Under Virginia law, a tie in a House race should be decided by drawing lots, the equivalent of a coin toss or drawing straws, the Conference of State Legislatures said.

-“I am happy that every vote in Newport News was counted and that the judges took time to deliberate before rendering a decision,” Yancey said in a statement emailed to Reuters.
+“I am happy that every vote in Newport News was counted and that the judges took time to deliberate before rendering a decision,” Yancey said in an emailed statement.
 “This certainly is a historic election in our Commonwealth.”

+But Democrats slammed the decision, calling it erroneous and saying they were considering legal action to challenge it.

+Just Tuesday, Republicans conceded the seat, and Simonds, who made international news with what had appeared to be a narrow win, spent the morning Wednesday discussing the race on a variety of news shows.

 Democrats claimed historic gains in Virginia’s statehouse last month, part of the party’s first big wave of victories since Republican Donald Trump won the White House last year.

 Before the Nov.
-7 general election, Virginia Republicans held 66 seats to the Democrats’ 34 in the legislature, along with a majority in the state Senate.
+7 general election, Virginia Republicans held 66 seats to the Democrats’ 34 in the House of Delegates, along with a majority in the state Senate.

-Reporting by Colleen Jenkins and Sharon Bernstein; Editing by Leslie Adler
+Reporting by Colleen Jenkins and Sharon Bernstein; Editing by Leslie Adler and Jonathan Oatis